Team-190/190-Robot-Code-Standards/docs/COMMANDS_STANDARDS.md

 ## Composite Commands
 Composite commands are commands that are made up of more than one pre-defined command.
 They always take the form of a static factory.
 In general, composite commands should never be their own classes.
 [WPIlib](https://github.com/wpilibsuite/allwpilib) has excellent documentation on [Command Composition](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html) as well as [Command Decorators](https://docs.wpilib.org/en/2020/docs/software/commandbased/convenience-features.html) which are much more intuitive and concise.

 It is generally best to write commands as compositions rather than string commands together with decorators.
+In addition, it is preferred to use the superstructure to control multiple subsystems rather than calling commands individually on each subsystem.

 Example:
 ```java